-In a meeting of the Technical Subgroup in October 1993, the Grand Alliance reported that their experiments showed that non-compatible enhancements to MPEG-2 did not produce a sufficient gain in picture quality to offset the loss of MPEG compatibility, that higher video compression performance could be obtained using B-frames, and that the AC-31 audio compression system exhibited the best overall technical performance in their tests.
+In a meeting of the Technical Sub-group in October 1993, the Grand Alliance reported that their experiments showed that non-compatible enhancements to MPEG-2 did not produce a sufficient gain in picture quality to offset the loss of MPEG compatibility, that higher video compression performance could be obtained using B-frames, and that the Dolby AC-3 audio compression system exhibited the best overall technical performance in their tests.
 The Grand Alliance also reported that they had decided to replace the 960 active line video format with a 1080 active line video format.
-They proposed system characteristics as shown in Table 1.
-The Technical Subgroup approved the proposed subsystems.
+They proposed that the system be as follows: